unmeshrulz/docs/developer/api-rest-groups.rst

 ========

 This family of DronaHQ Plugin REST APIs provide read/write access to the DronaHQ group(s).
-It provides methods to perform the following action(s)-
+It provide methods to perform the following action(s)-

 	- :ref:`put-users-to-grp`